Why you should upgrade your Gas Boiler

 Gas boilers need to be changed every 15 years or so, even with regular maintenance, as they have moving parts, a natural lifespan and in the past 15 years, many engineering updates have been made.
 We use Vokèra gas boilers from the UK as they have a great name and knowledge of gas boiler applications in Ireland.

-SEAI are offering grants of €700 to everyone upgrading to a high efficiency gas boiler.
+SEAI are offering grants of €700 to everyone upgrading their heating controls along with the gas boiler.
 To receive this grant, you need to also upgrade your central heating controls and we can easily perform all this for you in a day or two.
 To read about the gas boiler grants, click here.

 If your gas boiler is more than 4 years old, chances are, it’s about 65% fuel efficient, no matter what brand name or how new it looks.
 Before July 2008, the Building Regulations did not specify how efficient the boiler had to be.
 Therefore, Ireland became a dumping ground for inefficient boilers.

 Changes in the building regulations in July 2008 have specified minimum seasonal net efficiencies of 86% for all domestic boilers.
 Our gas boilers far surpass this with seasonal net efficiencies of up to 91.2%.

 If you’re looking for a quote for a high efficiency condensing gas boiler installed onto your existing house, please use our online cost calculator.
 This will give you an estimate for the boiler to be replaced and for your heating system to be “zoned”.